translate/translate/_posts/2013-03-12-Translate-Toolkit-1.10.0-released.md

 * Support new {{xx}} variable style introduced in PDF viewer

-...and refactoring, PEP8, test coverage and of couese many many bugfixes.
+...and refactoring, PEP8, test coverage and of course many many bugfixes.

 Contributors